Under the Spotlight: Towards the Within Q&A

 Any clues to your next project?

-My second book is complete and is due to be released in 2019.
+My second book is complete and is due to be released in early 2020.
 The majority is set in Thailand.
 It’s quite a different theme to Towards the Within, being a psychological thriller.
 I am now working on the early stages of my third book.